1. The Company and Significant Accounting Policies

 Organization and Nature of Business

-The Company commenced operations in January 2006, assuming all of the rights and obligations of its Chief Executive Officer, Klaus Moeller, under an Asset Purchase Agreement between the Company and Genius Products, Inc., in which we obtained all rights, copyrights, and trademarks to the brands Baby Genius, Little Genius, Kid Genius, 123 Favorite Music and Wee Worship, and all then existing productions under those titles.
-On October 17, 2011 and October 18, 2011, Genius Brands International, Inc., filed Articles of Merger with the Secretary of State of the State of Nevada and with the Secretary of State of the State of California, respectively.
-As previously described on the Companys Schedule 14C Information Statement, filed with the Securities and Exchange Commission on September 21, 2011, by filing the Articles of Merger, the Company (i) changed its domicile to Nevada from California, and (ii) changed its name to Genius Brands International, Inc. from Pacific Entertainment Corporation (the Reincorporation).
+Pacific Entertainment Corporation commenced operations in January 2006, assuming all of the rights and obligations of its Chief Executive Officer, Klaus Moeller, under an Asset Purchase Agreement between the Company and Genius Products, Inc., in which we obtained all rights, copyrights, and trademarks to the brands Baby Genius, Little Genius, Kid Genius, 123 Favorite Music and Wee Worship, and all then existing productions under those titles.
+On October 17, 2011 and October 18, 2011, the Company, filed Articles of Merger with the Secretary of State of the State of Nevada and with the Secretary of State of the State of California, respectively, which (i) changed our domicile to Nevada from California, and (ii) changed our name to Genius Brands International, Inc. from Pacific Entertainment Corporation (the Reincorporation).
 Pursuant to the Articles of Merger, Pacific Entertainment Corporation, a California corporation, merged into Genius Brands International, Inc., a Nevada corporation that, prior to the Reincorporation, was the wholly owned subsidiary of Pacific Entertainment Corporation.
 Genius Brands International, the Nevada corporation, is the surviving corporation.
-In connection with the Reincorporation, on October 12, 2011, the Company filed an Issuer Company-Related Action Notification Form with the Financial Industry Regulatory Authority (FINRA) and on November 29, 2011 our trading symbol changed from PENT to GNUS.
+The trading symbol is GNUS.

 The Companys Financial Statements are prepared in accordance with accounting principles generally accepted in the United States of America.
 These require the use of estimates and assumptions that affect the assets, liabilities, revenues and expenses reported in the financial statements, as well as amounts included in the notes thereto, including discussion and disclosure of contingent liabilities.
 Although the Company uses its best estimates and judgments, actual results could differ from these estimates as future confirming events occur.